 Data Collection Binder

-Students with behavior goals also means more data collection, so why not have everything in one place at least at the start of the day.
+Students with behavior goals also mean more data collection, so why not have everything in one place at least at the start of the day?
 This makes it easier for different staff to work with different students.
 If a staff is subbing and is unfamiliar with a student, having everything in one bin will help.
 In turn, you will spend less time gathering materials and explaining what to do with a student.

 If you want to make your data collection digital, I use QR codes that connect to Microsoft Forms or Google Forms.
-Read more about how to do this here.
+Read more about how to do this here:

 What’s In the Bins?